-- Park Plan- head to Star Wars or Toy Story Mania first if you are at the park early as everyone else will run to Tower of Terror and Rockin Roller Coaster.
+Get there Early and Head to Rock n Roller Coaster, Tower of Terror, or Toy Story Mania first if you are at the park early as everyone else will run to Slinky Ride or the New Star Wars Land.
 Get fast passes for those!

 - Muppet Vision 3D

 - Star Wars Launch Bay

 - Little Mermaid